 - 6.6.1 Under our preferred plan we are able to maintain a surplus within the East region throughout the planning horizon based on our demand management activities alone. - 6.6.2 As noted previously, there is a risk that we will face substantial (up to 15-20Ml/d) reductions in abstraction for our sources within the River Brett catchment in the relatively near term.
 If that does occur then we would need to construct a desalination plant on the East coast or if the timing and the volumetric reduction changes a shared alternative option.
 As well as the costs of constructing this plant we are aware that this would involve a fundamental change in the nature and quality of the source water for many customers.
-We will therefore need to ensure that the plant design incorporates the necessary water conditioning that would be required to prevent deterioration of our pipe network and water quality if this scheme is required.

-- 6.6.3 If a smaller level of reduction occurs then we will explore the opportunity for a more regionally based transfer solution, but the suitability of this will depend upon the timing required by the Environment Agency. - 6.6.4 We will continue to liaise with the Environment Agency over the potential scale of any abstraction reductions in the River Brett catchment throughout the AMP7 period.
-We will end the temporary arrangement whereby Anglian receive 70% of the yield of Ardleigh Reservoir and we receive 30% to its usual position of each party receiving a 50% share from 2024/5.
+We will therefore need to ensure that the plant design incorporates the necessary water conditioning that would be required to prevent deterioration of our pipe network and water quality if this scheme is required. - 6.6.3 If a smaller level of reduction occurs then we will explore the opportunity for a more regionally based transfer solution, but the suitability of this will depend upon the timing required by the Environment Agency. - 6.6.4 We will continue to liaise with the EA over the potential scale of any abstraction reductions in the River Brett catchment throughout the AMP7 period.
+We will end the temporary arrangement whereby Anglian receive 70% of the yield of Ardleigh Reservoir and we receive 30% to its usual position of each party receiving a 50% share from 2025/6, although we may bring this forward by a year to manage any sustainability reductions being implemented in December 2024.
 We believe by doing this we are planning prudently in advance of future uncertain sustainability reductions in the region.